 Amazon Go is the best example of how to improve the online shopping experience in the retail sector because of its recent deployment of AI.

 It’s a new kind of real-world store from Amazon that gets rid of checkouts to give customers a smoother experience.
 You simply walk into the store, pick out the food that you want, and then walk out.
 The Amazon Go app handles the rest.

 Embrace the future with Mastek

-The question is: could your company raise its game by using AI?
+The question is: could your retail company raise its game by using AI?

-From providing personalised experiences to reducing equipment costs, we've covered some powerful ways to use AI.
+From providing personalised experiences to reducing equipment costs, we've covered some powerful ways to use AI in retail.
 However, it can be hard to know which is the best opportunity and what the next steps for your business might look like.

-If you'd like to chat with one of our expert team to explore what's possible, reach out today.
+If you'd like to know more about the benefits of AI in retail connect with our expert team to explore what's possible, reach out today.